LitRidl/EdenVim/README.md

 Lazy loading is a great optimization strategy, but it can be tricky to debug.
 If you add a plugin and something goes wrong, consult the [lazy.nvim documentation](https://lazy.folke.io/) as it's pretty compact and may save you some time.

-### Core Tools and Language Support
+### Core tools and Language support
 Next is `lua/settings/toolset.lua`, which specifies the tools that should be available, covering:
 - **Treesitter language parsers (`lua/plugins/treesitter.lua`)**: provide syntactic support for code highlighting, context-aware comments, and text objects (e.g., functions, statement bodies).
 To do so, it builds a syntax tree for a source file.
-- **LSP servers (`lua/plugins/lspconfig.lua`)**: in ideal world, they provide all language intelligence tools like code actions, refactoring routines, documentation popups, analysis-based code completion, and more.
+- **LSP Servers (`lua/plugins/lspconfig.lua`)**: in ideal world, they provide all language intelligence tools like code actions, refactoring routines, documentation popups, analysis-based code completion, and more.
 Technically, LSP Servers implement Language Server Protocol, which is based on a JSON-RPC.
 - **DAP Debug Adapters (`lua/plugins/dap.lua`)**: debug adapters used for language-specific debugging with `nvim-dap`.
 - **`null-ls` Sources (`lua/plugins/null-ls.lua`)**: specialized external tools like linters and formatters that are not LSP servers.
 When we say `null-ls`, we actually refer to its maintained fork `none-ls`.